 You can choose from different Canada Life segregated funds and this broad choice provides a good opportunity for you to diversify.
-In addition, there are profile funds that are specially designed to increase diversification.
-We refer to our asset allocation funds as Canada Life profile funds.
+In addition, there are portfolio funds that are specially designed to increase diversification.
+We refer to our asset allocation funds as Canada Life portfolio funds.
 They are explained in more detail below.
 All the segregated funds currently available are described in detail in the Fund Facts booklet which is provided with this information folder.

-Profile funds
+Portfolio funds

-Each profile fund invests in a variety of other funds.
+Each portfolio fund invests in a variety of other funds.
 They offer you an easy way to diversify your investments by investing in a single fund.

-A profile fund may offer you diversification among:
+A portfolio fund may offer you diversification among:

-- Types of assets, such as shares, bonds, mortgages and real estate - The entities that issue the assets, such as shares in large, small or resource-based companies, and bonds issued by governments or companies - Assets in different countries - Investment managers with different investment styles
+- Types of assets, such as shares, bonds, mortgages and real estate - The entities that issue the assets, such as shares in large, small or resource-based companies, and bonds issued by governments or companies - · Assets in different countries - Investment managers with different investment styles

-We may review the composition of the profile funds from time to time.
+We may review the composition of the portfolio funds from time to time.
 When required, we may change:

-- The funds the profile fund holds - The percentages of each fund the profile fund intends to hold - The number of funds the profile fund may hold
+- The funds the portfolio fund holds - The percentages of each fund the portfolio fund intends to hold - The number of funds the portfolio fund may hold - The number of funds the lifecycle portfolio fund may hold.